Amazon Prime Day 2 is here – shop the best deals now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day 2 deals: Best Early Access Sale offers on AirPods, Shark vacuums, Lego and more
+Amazon Prime Day 2 deals: Best Early Access Sale offers on AirPods, Fire sticks, Ninja and more

-Welcome to your cheat sheet to the sale, with the top discounts across the board, from air fryers to Xbox series S consoles
+Welcome to your cheat sheet to the sale, with the top discounts across the board, from deep fryers to Xbox series S consoles

 The wait is over.
 Amazon’s second Prime Day event of the year – officially called the Prime Early Access Sale – is here.